 3. It’s OK To Be Vulnerable

 We live in a socially connected world.
 You may not like what people have to say all the time, but I believe that for most businesses negative comments can be fuel for positive change, and even good PR.
-So go ahead, respond to that customer complaint on Twitter.
+No matter what industry you’re in – from home services marketing to non for profit marketing, respond to that customer complaint.
 The whole world will see that if you make a mistake, you’ll fix it.
 Your prospective customers are not dumb; they can spot the difference between the real deal and a fake.
 They know that no one is perfect, so do yourself a favour and stop pretending.

 4. Digital Marketing is Not an IT Thing